-“Start by presuming that your client is a learner on his/her way to developing competence.
+“Start by presuming that your learner is on their way to developing competence.
 Good intervention, consistent language models, the right tools, and plenty of practice will move them along the journey toward improved communication.
-It’s important that, as clinicians, we truly believe that.
+It’s important that, we truly believe that.
 Yes, your clients may be impaired, perhaps significantly so, but they will certainly know if you don’t believe in their abilities.
 Presume competence.”
-Carole Zangari
+Carole Zangari from Praactical AAC.

 To presume competence means assuming everyone can learn, think, and understand.
 Presuming competence for AAC users is based on two principles.
-These apply to all human beings, regardless of diagnosis or degree of difference from the typically developing norm:
+These apply to all human beings, regardless of diagnosis.

 - Everyone has something to say

 When a person is not able to communicate using speech, there is a lot we don’t know.
 We can’t be sure about their ability to understand and use language.
-Because we just don’t know the person’s skills or potential, we make the least dangerous assumption and presume competence.
+We don’t yet know their skills and potential.
+But we must make the least dangerous assumption by presuming competence.

 Everyone can learn and grow, given appropriate training and tools.
 This doesn’t mean that everyone can learn everything.
 You may never be a championship skier, but you can learn basic moves with the proper instruction, practice, and ski equipment that fits you properly.
 But without skis and instruction, you will never realize your potential as a skier.
 It’s the same with communication for non-speaking people.
 Everyone has potential, but the right AAC system and effective instruction are needed before that potential can be revealed and realized.

-People with little or no speech are in a unique and vulnerable position.
+People who cannot rely on speaking are in a unique and vulnerable position.
 They literally can’t say what we don’t give them the words for.
-This is why we should choose a vocabulary gives access to as many words as possible.
+This is why we should choose a vocabulary that provides access to as many words as possible.
 We just don’t know what someone who can’t speak will want to say when they’re given a voice with all the words.
 Give them all the words so they can say it!

 There are so many different reasons why people communicate.
-We often start with requesting when we teach AAC, because this feels like the easiest place to start.
-But there are so many other reasons that humans communicate to express their rich inner lives.
-If we’re presuming competence, we must presume that everyone needs access to all these reasons to communicate.
-If we don’t provide the words necessary, we’re blocking so much expression!
+We often start with requesting when we teach AAC because this feels like the easiest place to start.
+But there are so many other reasons humans communicate to express their rich inner lives.
+If we’re presuming competence, we must assume that everyone needs access to all these reasons to communicate.

 An AAC system should not only presume competence for learning a symbol-based communication system.
 It should also presume competence for learning some level of literacy.
-The ability to spell independently can give total freedom of expression to an AAC user.
-He or she will no longer be dependent on a caregiver or therapist to add words to the AAC system.
+The ability to spell independently gives an AAC user freedom of expression.
+They will no longer be dependent on a caregiver or therapist to add words to the AAC system.
 However, even if full literacy isn’t reachable, any degree of spelling is an asset.
-For example, being able to use initial letter sounds or invented spelling to express something that is not in the AAC vocabulary is an invaluable skill.
+For example, using initial letter sounds or invented spelling to express something not in the AAC vocabulary is an invaluable skill.
 An AAC system that presumes competence and the ability to learn should also give easy and full access to the alphabet!

-As we are choosing the right AAC system for an AAC user, there should not be any prerequisites.
-AAC users should not have to demonstrate certain skills before they can be eligible to access AAC.
-AAC users are never too young or too old to start AAC.
+There are not any prerequisites to using AAC.
+Communicators should not have to demonstrate specific skills before they can be eligible to access AAC.
+They are never too young or too old to start AAC.
 They do not have to prove themselves.
-Presuming competence means an AAC user is given the tools and instruction they need to learn, regardless of diagnosis or degree of difference.
+Presuming competence means an AAC user is given the tools and instruction they need to learn, regardless of their speech impediment, diagnosis, or degree of difference.

 The next step